MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-wpp-recorder.md

 ## How to configure Inflight Trace Recorder parameters

-You can configure the IFR by setting the following optional registry values under the driver's [Parameter key](../wdf/introduction-to-registry-keys-for-drivers.md).
+You can configure the IFR by setting the following optional registry entries under the driver's [Parameter key](../wdf/introduction-to-registry-keys-for-drivers.md).

-Use the following registry values:
+Use the following registry entries:

 **LogPages:  REG_DWORD**